Gradient-Based Learning of Discrete Structured Measurement Operators for Signal Recovery: Learning Fast-Transformable Structured Sparse Matrices

 In many real-world applications, in particular when $m$ and $n$ are large, it is imperative that multiplication with $\Phi$ can be done via a fast transform algorithm in $O(n \log n)$ operations instead of a full matrix multiplication which would require $O(mn)$ operations.
 In this section we demonstrate how GLODISMO can be easily extended to learn discrete row-wise masked circulant matrices, which are a prime example of a class of matrices for which fast transforms exist.

 As circulant matrices are diagonalized by the Discrete Fourier Transform (DFT), a row-wise masked circulant matrix $\Phi$ can be written as $\Phi = P_\Omega \mathcal{F}^{-1} \Lambda \mathcal{F}$ for a diagonal matrix $\Lambda$, DFT matrix $\mathcal{F}$, and a row-selection mask $P_\Omega$.
 This allows for multiplication in $O(n \log n)$ with $\Phi$ by using the only the DFT and point-wise vector multiplication.
-While it has been shown that certain random row-wise masked circulant matrices fulfill the restricted isometry property with high probability \citep{circulant}, GLODISMO provides an approach for incorporating structural constraints and training data priors into the measurement operator.
+While it has been shown that certain random row-wise masked circulant matrices fulfill the restricted isometry property with high probability \cite{circulant}, GLODISMO provides an approach for incorporating structural constraints and training data priors into the measurement operator.
 Our approach can be easily extended to work with any Toeplitz matrix, for which fast transforms based on the FFT also exist.

 In our setup, we use GLODISMO to learn binary row-wise circulant matrices with $d=31$ ones per row for single pixel imaging.
 We employ a Gumbel top-$d$ operation on a vector of length $n$, and use this vector to explicitly construct the circulant matrix.
 With a second Gumbel reparametrization, we learn the row-selection mask $P_\Omega$ that selects $m$ out of $n$ rows.
 Then, $\Phi$ is obtained by masking the circulant matrix with $P_\Omega$.
+See Figures~\ref{fasttransform:varym} and~\ref{convolution:pics} for our results.